A Sad Day

 On June 22, 1969, approximately between the hours of 2:30-4:40 a.m.
 Judy passed away.
-She was discovered by husband Mickey Deans in the bathroom of the mews cottage at 4 Cadogan Lane, London, England that they were living in.
+She was discovered by her husband Mickey Deans in the bathroom of the mews cottage at 4 Cadogan Lane, London, England that they were living.

 The official cause of death was an accidental overdose of “barbiturate poisoning.”
-The news spread around the world garnering shock and sadness.
+The news spread around the world generating an avalanche of shock and sadness.
 At Judy’s funeral in New York that June 27th, over 22,000 people went to pay their respects.

 On the day of her death (the news of her death didn’t hit the papers until the 23rd), her name was in the news not for any concert triumph but because ex-husband Sid Luft was news due to passing a few bad checks.

 The following are what Judy was doing on this date throughout her life, followed by a sampling of the many, many articles, headlines, and notices published after her death.